It has one SIMM slot for up to 128MB of RAM (72pin SIMM, FPM, non-ECC, 40-100ns).

 These accelerator boards are very well-made, but seem to be very rare nowadays, making it difficult to find information and support in case of problems.
 Below is a list of sources that should help answering your questions about the M1230XA and keeping it running.

-Amiga Hardware Database info page
+Amiga Hardware Database

 Info, manual and installation disk download